Beside the Mountain

 Tropical Smoothie Recipe

-Published: Sep 13, 2023 · Modified: Oct 4, 2023 by Danika Vanderpyl · This post may contain affiliate links · Leave a Comment
+Updated: Oct 4, 2023 · Published: Sep 13, 2023 by Danika Vanderpyl · This post may contain affiliate links · Leave a Comment

 Jump to Recipe Print Recipe

 Creamy and refreshing this dairy-free tropical smoothie recipe is so simple to make.
-Made from tropical fruits: mango, pineapple, banana, and coconut water, a great way to get your vitamin C!
+Made from tropical fruits: mango, pineapple, banana, and coconut water, a great way to get your vitamin C just like these pineapple muffins!

 Yellow smoothie with pineapple and mango on the counter with a pineapple beside.